Megbe/MB-resume-milestone1/README.md

 W3C CSS Validator ( https://jigsaw.w3.org/css-validator/#validate_by_input)
 Problems -from GitHub menu
 Navigation links
 Links to CV and LinkedIn pages will open in a new tab in the web browser, I have tested them by clicking on the icons/tabs.
+This site was tested on multiple mobile devices and was found to be compatible and responsive on on devices above 360px width such as: Galaxy S5, iPhone 6/7/8, iPad.

 ##*DEPLOYMENT*